 The cost of a college education gets a lot of attention these days, and for good reason: Simply applying to college can be an expensive undertaking.
 There's the cost of standardized tests, the application fee and travel costs for campus visits.
 Before you know it, you may have to spend $100 or more for each school you apply to.
 One way to reduce this financial burden is to obtain an application fee waiver.

 Most college applications require a fee.
-The exact amount depends on the school, but the fees commonly hover around $60.
+The exact amount depends on the school, but the fees commonly hover around $50 to $60.
 The purpose of the application fee is to help the college or university you are applying to pay for the cost of reviewing your application and making an admissions decision.